Uniform Convergence of Metrics on Alexandrov Surfaces with Bounded Integral Curvature: Introduction

-If $\mu^1(\{z\})<2\pi$ for all $z\in\Omega$, then $d_{g_n}$ converges to $d_g$ uniformly. \end{theorem} This result plays an important role in Reshetnyak's proof of the local existence of generalized isothermal coordinates on Alexandrov surface with bounded curvature, and beyond.
-A. Huber \cite{Huber} showed that the expression $ds^2=e^{2u(z)}|dz|^2$ (called ``line element'' in \cite{R}), where $u$ is representable as the difference of two subharmonic functions, is invariant when moving from one isothermal chart $z$ to anther; consequently, an orientable Alexandrov surface with bounded integral curvature is isometric to a Riemann surface equipped with a distance $d(x,y)=\inf_\gamma\int_\gamma e^{u(z)}|dz|$; the converse is also true: On a (connected) Riemann surface there is a unique metric $d(x,y)$ for a conformally invariant line element making the surface an Alexandrov surface with bounded integral curvature.
+If $\mu^1(\{z\})<2\pi$ for all $z\in\Omega$, then $d_{g_n}$ converges to $d_g$ uniformly on every compact set of $\Omega$. \end{thm} This result plays an important role in Reshetnyak's proof of the local existence of generalized isothermal coordinates on Alexandrov surface with bounded curvature.
+Huber \cite{Huber} showed that the expression $ds^2=e^{2u(z)}|dz|^2$ (called ``line element'' in \cite{R}), where $u$ is representable as the difference of two subharmonic functions, is invariant when moving from one isothermal chart $z$ to anther; consequently, an orientable Alexandrov surface with bounded integral curvature is isometric to a Riemann surface equipped with a distance $d(x,y)=\inf_\gamma\int_\gamma e^{u(z)}|dz|$; the converse is also true: On a (connected) Riemann surface there is a unique metric $d(x,y)$ for a conformally invariant line element making the surface an Alexandrov surface with bounded integral curvature.

-A metric space $(S,d)$ is an Alexandrov surface of bounded curvature if $S$ is a closed topological surface and it satisfies two axioms: (A1) $d$ is intrinsic and (A2) any point has a neighborhood $G$ such that the total (upper) excess of any sequence of mutually disjoint simple triangles (i.e. of disk type and no two points on the edge can be joined by an arc outside of the triangle with shorter length) in $G$ is bounded above by a constant $C(G)$.

-In the rich and long history of the development of Alexandrov surfaces of bounded curvature, there are notably three definitions \cite{R} while their equivalence is provided by deep theorems in the subject.
-The axiomatic definition turns out to be equivalent to:
+Troyanov \cite[Problem 9.1]{Troyanov1} asked the important global question: Is Reshetnyak's convergence theorem valid on a closed surface?
+In this paper, we give an affirmative answer to this open problem.